The best video games of 2022 | CNN Underscored

 The concluding entry in the Xenoblade trilogy of role-playing games, Xenoblade Chronicles 3 doesn’t rock the boat in terms of gameplay mechanics.
 Differentiating itself from previous games, this entry stars Noah and friends Keves and Mio stuck in a battle between two warring nations.
 The same fantastic combat from previous Xenoblade games returns, this time bolstered by new features such as the new ability to fight alongside seven party members during battles and better navigation during various quests.

 For most gamers, a remake of the first entry in The Last of Us franchise didn’t make much sense considering its original 2013 release on PS3 and eventual PS4 remaster in 2014.
 But after playing The Last of Us Part 1, we can now say that going this route made absolute sense.
-Based mechanically and visually around The Last of Us Part 2, this remake enhances as much as possible for the story of Joel and Ellie’s terrorizing cross country trip across a post-plague United States.
-Besides updating the graphics and artificial intelligence, there are also some much needed accessibility options that should open up this critically acclaimed masterpiece to even more gamers.
+Based mechanically and visually around The Last of Us Part 2, this remake enhances as much as possible the story of Joel and Ellie’s terrorizing cross-country trip across a post-plague United States.
+Besides updating the graphics and artificial intelligence, there are also some much-needed accessibility options that should open up this critically acclaimed masterpiece to even more gamers.

-With a cartoon artstyle inspired by classic 1970s film Rollerball, Rollerdrome is a fascinating blend of Tony Hawk’s Pro Skater and Doom.
+With a cartoon art style inspired by classic 1970s film Rollerball, Rollerdrome is a fascinating blend of Tony Hawk’s Pro Skater and Doom.
 Developed by OlliOlli creators Roll7, the game has players filling in the shoes of Kara Hassan.
 Players must destroy enemies with various weapons while maneuvering through combat areas that feel like skate parks.
 To earn ammo, players must perform tricks.
 Earning health means destroying enemy combatants.
-Though the goal of each level is to destroy enemies, there are side objectives similar to Tony Hawk’s Pro Skater as well.
+Though the goal of each level is to destroy enemies, there are side objectives similar to Tony Hawk’s Pro Skater.